 Furthermore, vehicle title applications must include details about the sale of the vehicle, including the sales price, the taxes paid and the trade-in amount (if applicable), as well as the applicant’s original signature.
 At least a photocopy of the seller’s signature is also required on new vehicle title applications, though an original signature is acceptable as well.

 Documents You Must Provide When Applying for a New Car Title in Texas

-TX DMV car title applications must be accompanied by certain documents in order for applying motorists to receive valid certificates of title from the county assessor-collectors.
+TX DMV car title applications must be accompanied by certain documents in order for applying motorists to receive valid certificates of title from the county assessor-collector.
 In order to get vehicle title documentation from the assessor-collector, you will need to submit an acceptable and current photo ID that contains a unique identification number.
 Examples of identification documents that you can provide when applying for a pink slip in Texas include but are not limited to: